mmuller88/mmblog/content/alps-unified-eng/index.md

 What's really cool is that Projen also comes with GitHub workflows that can publish new versions to registries like NPM or PYPI.

-I have come to love the Projen framework as it is great abstraction and default for a setup of projects.
+I fell in love with the Projen framework as it is a great abstraction and default for a setup of projects.
 I encourage you to give Projen a try and very soon you will experience the beauty of this framework yourself.

 # ALPS Library in Action